“I believe that with privilege comes responsibility, and that our responsibility is to invest in the lives of others.”

 David is a people person.
 He is energized by spending time with people and getting to know who they are and how he can help them.

 Before attending Osgoode Law School at York University to acquire his law degree, David attended Wilfrid Laurier University in the Business Administration program.
 His undergraduate degree proves invaluable in advising his corporate and commercial clients.

-David has been practicing law for 40 years in Waterloo with his partners Bill and Peter.
+David has been practicing law for 40 years in Waterloo with his partners Bill and Peter (retired).
 These friends have built a practice based on the premise that they would help one another and their clients reach important professional and personal goals.